 Websites are made up of words and images, all bundled up in files.
-The computer that stores these files could be anywhere in the world, but your computer can still talk to it because the internet connects them.
+The computer that stores these files could be anywhere in the world, but your computer can talk to it using the internet.

-When you type in a web address like wikipedia.org, your computer is sent all the files by cables or wirelessly.
-And shows all the files in a way that is easy to view.
+When you type in a web address like wikipedia.org, your computer is sent all the files by cables or wirelessly and shows them in a way that is easy to view.

-Our story starts with homework.
-Where every good story starts...
+Our story starts where every good story starts, with homework…

-We have to write a story about the Romans – by tomorrow morning.
-And we don’t know anything about the Romans.
+Imagine you have to write a story about the Romans – by tomorrow morning.
+And you don’t know anything about the Romans.

 Let’s go to Wikipedia.
 That’s always a good place to start.

-I start to type Wikipedia into the box at the top of my browser.
-Look at that, my super-smart browser suggests Wikipedia.
+You start to type ‘Wikipedia’ into the box at the top of your browser.
+Look at that, your super-smart browser suggests Wikipedia.

 There is a computer somewhere in the world that holds the files for Wikipedia.
-As soon as I press enter, my iPad will send a message to this computer asking for all the files it needs to show Wikipedia’s home page.
+As soon as you press enter, your iPad will send a message to that computer asking for all the files it needs to show Wikipedia’s homepage.

 When the Wikipedia computer receives the request for files, it grabs them and sends them back.

 This type of computer is called a server.
 A server is specially designed to hold files.
 And they are always on so they can send and receive files at any time of the day or night.

-My browser then takes those files, and figures out how to build and display them.
+Your browser then takes those files and works out how to build and display them.

-The whole process takes seconds in real life.
+This whole process takes just seconds in real life.
 Information travels around the internet at the speed of light.
 So it can travel around the world in the time it takes you to blink.